-There have been no material changes to our contractual obligations and commitments during the three months ended March 31, 2019 from those included in our Annual Report on Form 10-K for the year ended December 31, 2018.
+Other than as described immediately above, there have been no material changes to our contractual obligations and commitments included in our Annual Report on Form 10-K for the year ended December 31, 2018.

 Off-Balance Sheet Arrangements

 We did not have during the periods presented, and we do not currently have, any off-balance sheet arrangements, as defined in the rules and regulations of the SEC.